MBaltz/LoDoPaBCT_Reconstructor/README.md

 # LoDoPaB-CT Reconstructor
 This script generate a reconstructed LoDoPaB-CT dataset.

-The synograms are reconstructed to increase performance, if you will not use it's.
+The sinograms are reconstructed to increase performance, if you will not use it's.

 The new dataset is composed by ".npy" files.
 Each file represents a sample.